hyahatiph-labs/xmrbc-rs/README.md

 There are two parts:
 * **Client:** connects to a nym native-client and sends metadata to a specified server (aka service provider)
 * **Server:** listens for incoming nym packets from its nym native-client.
-If they are valid client requests containing metadata, it is broadcasted to its respective network using [Hyahatiph Labs](https://hiahatf.org/xmr-relay/) (clearnet REST API) nysitbgl25hwv2uh32lbjah4semzcmyuqoqphohtbecrglwpcukq.b32.i2p (stagenet experimental cgi script, mainnet TBD) xmr relay.
-For I2P add the b32 address above to your address book.
-Instructions will be at the hostname you set/xmr-relay.
+If they are valid client requests containing metadata, it is broadcasted to its respective network using [Hyahatiph Labs](https://hiahatf.org/xmr-relay/) xmr relay API.

 ## Usage
 ### Nym Native Client